pyca/cryptography/docs/contributing.rst

   :doc:`/changelog`.

-The purpose of these policies is to minimize the chances we merge a change which jeopardizes our users' security.
+The purpose of these policies is to minimize the chances we merge a change that jeopardizes our users' security.

 If you believe you've identified a security issue in ``cryptography``, please follow the directions on the :doc:`security page </security>`.